groue/CombineTraits/README.md

 - A `sinkSingle(receive:)` method that simplifies handling of single publisher results:

     ```swift
+    // 😎 There are only two cases to handle
     let cancellable = namePublisher().sinkSingle { (result: Result<String, Error>) in
         switch result {
         case let .success(name):